 The following medications can increase levels of norepinephrine:

-Certain medical conditions, such as tumors, chronic stress, and obesity, can affect the adrenal glands and cause excess production of epinephrine and norepinephrine.
+Certain medical conditions can affect the adrenal glands, causing excess production of epinephrine and norepinephrine.
+Examples include:

 Symptoms of high levels of epinephrine or norepinephrine can include: